markproy/bird-classification-workshop/docs/lab3-host-model.md

 You will be executing the following [test script](../labs/lab3/test_direct_sample.py), once the status of the endpoint changes from `Creating` to `InService`.

 Once the endpoint is in service, return to the terminal window, navigate to the Lab 3 folder, and run the test script using Python.
+The Python test script takes two parameters.
+The first is the filename of a test image.
+The second is the name of the SageMaker endpoint you created in Step 3 above (including the suffix you are using for uniquely naming resources in this workshop).

-Here are the commands you will execute from the terminal window:
+Here are the commands you will execute from the terminal window.
+Make sure you replace the suffix parameter with the suffix provided to you for the workshop.

 ```
 cd ~/SageMaker/bird-classification-workshop/labs/lab3
-python test_direct_sample.py ../../test_images/northern-cardinal.jpg
+python test_direct_sample.py ../../test_images/northern-cardinal.jpg nabirds-species-identifier09-05
 ```

 This will invoke the SageMaker endpoint, parse the results, create and print a message telling you which bird species was identified.
 If the confidence level was low, it will tell you the top 2 candidates.
 Confidence levels are also printed.